 Cardiovascular disease is still one of the biggest health challenges of our time.
 Thanks to excellent science, innovation and effective organisation of care, we have been able to successfully combat acute cardiovascular events.
 We have saved many lives.
 This, combined with aging, changing lifestyles and diabetes, leads to an increase in the number of chronic heart patients: almost 2 million people in 2030 in the Netherlands, which is 33% more than today.

-Together with the best Dutch scientists, fifteen leading organisations representing patients, academia, healthcare professionals, industry and government, have joined forces to establish the Dutch CardioVascular Alliance.
+Together with the best Dutch scientists, twenty-two leading organisations representing patients, academia, healthcare professionals, industry and government, have joined forces to establish the Dutch CardioVascular Alliance (DCVA).

 Mobilising 1 billion euros